hanabi/hanabi.github.io/README.md

 ![Triple Bluff](triple_bluff.png)

-* In this screenshot, if Zealousy blind played a red 2 from newest, then it would be a *Triple Two-Thirds Bluff* instead of a *Triple Bluff*.
+* In this screenshot, if Zealousy blind played a red 2 from newest AND the focus of the initial clue was red 4, then it would be a *Triple Two-Thirds Bluff* instead of a *Triple Bluff*.

 ### Good Touch Bluff